 \subsection{Domain Generalization for Graph Neural Network}

-Domain generalization aims to reduce the performance gap between the source domains and target domains.
+Domain generalization aims to reduce the performance gap between the source and target domains.
 Most related works~\cite{AdaGCN,DANE,UDA-GCN,Domain_adatpive_GNN2023} employ adversarial training to align the representation space between the source and target domains.
 Some papers~\cite{EERM,FLOOD} design specific data augmentation methods and learn invariant representations under risk extrapolation.
-However, we cannot directly align the representation space of different kernels since their difference is large and informative.
-GraphMETRO~\cite{GraphMETRO} predefines several types of domain shifts and uses MoE to deal with them, where each expert deals with one type of domain shift.
-While it is a good general method, we take an orthogonal direction and eliminate the need for extensive hardware knowledge to define the domain shifts, and our model based on the three granularities is specifically designed for the HLS prediction task.
+However, we cannot directly align the representation space of different kernels since their difference is large and is useful for the prediction.
+GraphMETRO~\cite{GraphMETRO} predefines several types of domain shifts and uses MoE to deal with them, where each expert deals with one type.
+We take an orthogonal direction and eliminate the need for hardware knowledge to define the types of domain shifts, and our model based on the three granularities is specifically designed for this task.